Benjamin James "Long Ben" Sawyer / Florence Powell

 Settler of township lots: Lots 28, 29 & 30, Conc.
 5, Stanhope

-Location: Map point is the approximate location within this 100 acre Lot 30, Conc.
+Location: Map point is the approximate location within Lot 30, Conc.
 5 at the east end of Maple Lake on the channel to Green Lake.
 North Shore Road south along the west side of Airport Road.

 Other locations: